Short-Nosed Echidna Skull Replica

 $91.00

-The Short-nosed Echidna, native to Australia, Tasmania and New Guinea, is a primitive mammal belonging to the order Monotremata.
-This species, along with the 3 long-nosed echidnas and platypus, are the only egg-laying mammals alive today.
+The Short-nosed Echidna, native to Australia, Tasmania and New Guinea, is a early mammal belonging to the order Monotremata.

 Description

 Short-Nosed Echidna Skull Replica measures 4.3 inches.
-Short-Nosed Echidna Skull Replica is museum quality polyurethane cast.
+Short-Nosed Echidna Skull Replica is museum-quality polyurethane resin cast.
+2-part skull (separate cranium and mandible).
 Made in the USA.
-2-part skull (separate cranium and jaw).
-Our precise skull can be used as a teaching tool, museum skull exhibit, home décor skull, or office décor skull.

 Short-Nosed Echidna or Tachyglossus aculeatus, sometimes known as spiny anteaters or Short Beaked Echidna, belong to the family Tachyglossidae in the monotreme order of egg laying mammals.
 Tachyglossus aculeatus or Montremata spiny, egg laying, anteater of Australia, Tasmania and New Guinea.